TreeBASE/supertreebase/SUPERTREE.md

 This should result in a few output files; `mat` the distance based supermatrix, `deformed matrices`, `rates` (the 1/αp values), `tab` table indicating taxa covered by each gene and lastly a `var` file containing the variances of each entry inside the supermatrix.

 The `mat` file is used to build the actual supertree.
-In case of missing values (-99.0 distances): the MVR* method within the PhyD* package is recomended.
+In case of missing values (-99.0 distances): the MVR* method within the PhyD* package is recommended, using the -i YY command for weighing the input based on their size.
 In case of a complete matrix: the FastME program can be used!

 Analysis using TNT